tonymagr/pro_portfolio/README.md

 # Project Portfolio - Tony Magrady

 ## README Author
-Tony Magrady - Berkeley Full-Stack Web Development Bootcamp student -- August 17, 2023
+Tony Magrady - Berkeley Full-Stack Web Development Bootcamp student <br>
+-- August 17, 2023

 ## Description
-This is my portfolio page, which will be added to as the course progresses.
+This is my portfolio page, which will be added to as the course progresses. <br>
 Link to page: https://tonymagr.github.io/pro_portfolio/

-This webpage "Project Portfolio" is a collection of my previous full-stack development work for prospective employers or customers to review and potentially make available employment or freelance opportunities.
+This webpage "Project Portfolio" is a collection of my previous full-stack development work for <br>
+prospective employers or customers to review and potentially make available employment or freelance <br>
+opportunities. <br>
 HTML & CSS skills I learned while creating this website were:
 - flexbox
 - media queries